7.7 Conflict Resolution

 Application to Nursing

 Compromise is an appropriate approach to conflict in many clinical settings.
 For example, you are working with another nurse who rarely assists other team members.
-The nurse asks you for assistance with a blood draw for a patient.
-You hesitate because you are searching for a lunch tray that has not yet been delivered for a patient with diabetes.
-You ask your colleague to obtain the patient’s lunch tray while you complete their request for assistance with a blood draw.
-It would be inappropriate to refuse to assist the nurse based on their reputation because this could impact safe, effective care for the patient.[20]
+The nurse asks you for assistance with a blood draw for a client.
+You hesitate because you are searching for a lunch tray that has not yet been delivered for a client with diabetes.
+You ask your colleague to obtain the client’s lunch tray while you complete their request for assistance with a blood draw.
+It would be inappropriate to refuse to assist the nurse based on their reputation because this could impact safe, effective care for the client.[25]

 Collaborative Approach